AlexWiigs/OptimalDesigns-MATLAB/docs/DesignProblem.md

 ### Estimate the prediction variance of the response

-For optimality criteria focused on reducing the reponse of the regression model, such as I-optimality, it is necessary to estiamte the predicted response variance of the model.
-This can be done by covering the design surface with points and using them to estiamte the variance numerically.
+For optimality criteria focused on reducing the response of the regression model, such as I-optimality, it is necessary to estimate the predicted response variance of the model.
+This can be done by covering the design surface with points and using them to estimate the variance numerically.
 Much like `gridPoints()`, `predictVariance()` requires passing an integer which represents the points each variable gets split into, resulting a total design covering of
 $u_{\text{dim}}^{v}$ points.
 The more points used to cover the design space, the